TheoGU/theogu/README.md

   <p>Welcome !</br>
   I'm Théo, web and mobile developer from 🇫🇷.</p>

-🏰  Co-founder of Wyloo, a cluster of young, passionate self-entrepreneurs who have been working together for several years now.
+🏰  CTO of Eguth and co-founder of Wyloo, a cluster of young, passionate self-entrepreneurs who have been working together for several years now.

 🚀  Addict to the Javascript ecosystem, I mainly develop web applications <a style="color:#45b8d8" href="https://reactjs.org/" target="_blank"><u>React</u></a>, <a style="color:#000000" href="https://nextjs.org/" target="_blank"><u>NextJS</u></a>